beeware/toga/docs/reference/api/mainwindow.rst

   the platform's HIG).

-* On desktop platforms that use an app-level menu bar (e.g., macOS, and some Linux window managers), the window will not have a menu bar; all menu options will be displayed in the app bar.
-However, the app-level menu may contain additional default menu items.
+* On desktop platforms that use an app-level menu bar (e.g., macOS, and some Linux window managers), the window will not have a menu bar; all menu items will be displayed in the app bar.

 * On mobile, web and console platforms, a :class:`toga.MainWindow` will include a title bar that can contain both menus and toolbar items.